-I teach Music Appreciation almost every semester, and each time I do, I feel so thankful for the blessing of recorded sound.
-It's fantastic to be able to instantly play an audio clip or show a video excerpt to the students for almost anything I want them to hear; nonetheless, I always try to remind the students that digital sound, no matter how good, has less emotional impact than sounds heard at a live performance.
-For me it's always exciting to hear Mozart's Requiem online, but it's just not the same as hearing the Dies Irae from the same work performed live by a choir and orchestra.
+In the courses I teach each year, I feel so thankful for the blessing of recorded sound.
+It's fantastic to be able to instantly play an audio clip or show a video excerpt to my students for almost anything I want them to hear; and yet, I always try to remind them that digital sound, no matter how good, has less emotional impact than sounds heard at a live performance.
+For me it's always exciting to hear Mozart's Requiem online, but it doesn't compare to hearing the Dies Irae from the same work performed live by a choir and orchestra, and I believe that part of the thrill is due to the impact it has on us as a community.

-My main point is this: music is a gift that we all enjoy; but if there were any way to make something as good as this even better, it would have to be the sublime experience of sharing music live.
+My main point is this: music is a gift that is meaningful to us all; but if there were any way to make something as good as this even better, it would have to be the sublime experience of sharing music live with others.

-Last year I wrote a choral piece based on the following poem by W.B.
+I wrote a choral piece based on this poem by W.B.
 Yeats:

 Had I the heavens’ embroidered cloths,